nathanhilton/PythonPals/README.md

 questions to History and Geography categories as well as multiple levels and sound effects for feedback.

 `**Note about bugs: Possible issue with pip installation in which relative file paths are not recognized.
-To run from the .tgz file, cd into PythonPals-VersionNumber, then Python Pals and then run python main.py`
+To run from the .tgz file, cd into "PythonPals-VersionNumber", then cd into "Python Pals" and then run python main.py from the present directory`

 ## Package name for PIP installation
-May need to run as administrator on Windows from PythonPals-2.1 pip install .
+May need to run as administrator on Windows from PythonPals-2.1.2 pip install .